 It is after Deacon Frost’s introduction that the plot starts to unravel.
 Who is Frost?
 Why is he tougher than all the “pureblood” vampires?
 What’s with the White woman he’s always licking when he has a beautiful Black woman in his bed?
 That Black woman, by the way, is Blade’s mom, played with an Oedipal creepiness by Sanaa Lathan.
 Lathan later goes on to play the hero in Alien vs. Predator, which earns her a spot on my Black Woman Nerd Crush list.

 The end of Blade is a hot mess of a movie.
-Sure, Dr. Jensen beating her ex-boyfriend down with a thigh bone is fun, but the special effects are BAD.
-There are blobs of blood that look like red fingerpaint dropped onto the film.
-There are way too many vampires, not enough blood sucking, and a samurai sword fight choreographed by people who’ve never held a samurai sword.
-(It is a one cut, one kill weapon.
-But that’s another rant.)
+Sure, Dr. Jensen beating her ex-boyfriend down with a thigh bone is fun, but the special effects are bad.
+There are blobs of blood that look like red finger paint dropped onto the film.
+There are way too many vampires, not enough blood sucking, and a samurai sword fight choreographed by people who’ve never held a samurai sword (it’s a one cut, one kill weapon, but that’s another rant.)
 For such a great start, the ending is disappointing from a critical perspective, but that doesn’t matter much.
-Some of our affection for this movie is definitely misplaced.
-But it is a movie for us, for every Black Nerd who’s ever dreamed of living in two worlds without contradiction or compromise, who’s wanted to be a hero in a story set in his hometown.
+Some of our affection for this movie is definitely misplaced, but it’s a movie for us, for every Black Nerd who’s ever dreamed of living in two worlds without contradiction or compromise, who’s wanted to be a hero in a story set in his hometown.
 It is a pivotal movie, not just for superheroes but for Black Nerds — we were on the big screen and we weren’t going to leave it.

-And now here we are with a Black Panther movie on the calendar and Snipes at Comic-Con last week talking about Blade IV being in the talking-about-maybe-thinking-about getting made stage.
+And now here we are with a Black Panther movie and intermittent rumors of a Blade IV talking-about-maybe-thinking-about being made.
 And Blade is back in the comic book world proper with a newly announced run featuring his daughter, Fallon Grey.
 Do we really need Snipes back in the black leather vest?
-Eh.
-But we do need to keep loving the original movie.
-Nostalgia or no, it was entertaining (the first ¾ of it at least) and it did foreshadow the range of possibilities that have made comic book movies the blockbusters of our time.
-It was good enough to watch again, 17 years later, and really enjoy it.
+People might disagree one way or another, but we do need to keep loving the original movie.
+Nostalgia or no, it foreshadowed the range of possibilities that have made comic book movies the blockbusters of our time.
+It was good enough to watch again, 20 years later, and really enjoy it.
 So much so I may have to go off and watch Blade II…

 ***This re-viewing is dedicated to my late friend Reggie, who introduced me to Blade so many years ago.***